PhilLockett/FXMLDemo/README.md

 	mvn clean javafx:run

 ## Customization
+Once cloned, the following files should be modified:
+  * README.md
+  * pom.xml
+  * src/main/java/phillockett65/FXMLDemo/App.java
+  * src/main/java/phillockett65/FXMLDemo/DataStore.java
+  * src/main/java/phillockett65/FXMLDemo/Model.java
+  * src/main/java/phillockett65/FXMLDemo/PrimaryController.java
+  * src/main/resources/phillockett65/FXMLDemo/primary.fxml

+In the above files, the following changes need to be made:
+  * change all occurrences of 'FXMLDemo' to the new Application name
+  * change all occurrences of 'phillockett65' to your domain

+Finally rename the directories/folders in the same way:
+  * change all occurrences of 'FXMLDemo' to the new Application name
+  * change all occurrences of 'phillockett65' to your domain

 The GUI layout can be modified as desired by editing the 'primary.fxml' file.
 The SceneBuilder application makes editing the layout easier than modifiying 'primary.fxml' directly.